 If a tumor is producing catecholamines and causing symptoms, medications are given 1 to 3 weeks before surgery as well as during surgery to control a patient’s blood pressure and heart (see “Treatments to control hormone levels,” above).
 After surgery, blood and urine tests are done to check the levels of catecholamines in the body.
 If the levels are normal, it is likely that all pheochromocytoma or paraganglioma cells were successfully removed.
-However, follow-up care is still needed for the rest of the person’s life.
+However, follow-up care is still needed.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have and how the side effects will be managed.
 Learn more about the basics of cancer surgery.

 If removing the tumor using surgery is not possible, it is called an “inoperable tumor.”
 In these situations, the doctor will recommend another type of treatment.